From sensors to decisions—when seconds count

-- Contribute to implementation of a world-class marine safety system
+- Contribute to a world-class marine safety system

 - Deliver a world-class ocean area management system on Canada’s west coast